Professor Huw Pryce

 Historiography of Wales

-Over the past decade I have become increasingly interested in how the history of Wales has been written and what this can tell us about the uses of the past and the construction of identities, especially in small nations.
+Over the past two decades I have become increasingly interested in how the history of Wales has been written and what this can tell us about the uses of the past and the construction of identities, especially in small nations.
 As well as studies of Gerald of Wales and of several twentieth-century historians of Wales, I have published (2011) an intellectual biography of John Edward Lloyd (1861–1947), the pioneering historian of medieval Wales who played a key role in establishing Welsh history as a modern academic subject, and co-edited with Neil Evans a volume of essays that examines the writing of history in Wales and other European countries 1850–1950 (2013).
 In 2014 I gave the O'Donnell Lecture in Oxford on Victorian approaches to medieval Welsh history, and in 2019 I gave the O'Donnell Lecture at Bangor and Cardiff Universities and the University of Wales Trinity St David on aspects of the historiography of Wales from the Middle Ages to the present.
-I am also a Co-Investigator on a major AHRC project (2017-20) to edit the works of the antiquary, historian and cartographer Humphrey Llwyd (1527-68): 'Inventor of Britain: The Complete Works of Humphrey Llwyd'.
+I was also a Co-Investigator on a major AHRC project (2017-20) to edit the works of the antiquary, historian and cartographer Humphrey Llwyd (1527-68): 'Inventor of Britain: The Complete Works of Humphrey Llwyd'.

 Medievalism and Antiquarianism in Nineteenth-Century Wales